isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-advertising/ad-insertion/ad-insertion-metadata/ad-full-event-replay/android-3.0-ad-full-event-replay.md

 uuid: a8859db1-1408-4365-bf12-5bc2ab7df449
 ---

-# Enable ads in full-event replay{#enable-ads-in-full-event-replay}
+# Enable ads in full-event replay {#enable-ads-in-full-event-replay}

 Full-event replay (FER) is a VOD asset that acts as a live/DVR asset, so your application must take steps to ensure that ads are placed correctly.